-It’s all about compatibility with physical controllers for console or PC games.
+For console or PC games, it’s all about compatibility with physical controllers.
 Customize button prompts, keybindings, and controller options so players can take the driver’s seat their way.

 Progress bars are like the high-fives you give yourself in the game.
 Health and stamina bars keep you in check – a visual health report right on your screen.
 Use colors and animations to jazz them up and let players know when it’s time to chug a health potion or take a breather.

 Experience and level bars are the virtual trophies.
-They say, “You’re getting better!” as you earn those XP points.
+They tell you, “You’re getting better!” as you earn those XP points.
 Make leveling up a party with exciting progress animations.